Wiseone's Cross-Check: Building Digital Media Literacy in the Information Age

 To use Cross-Check effectively, follow these simple steps:

-- Identify the Dark Blue Line: Watch for a paragraph or sentence marked with a dark blue line in the article's margin while reading an article.
+• Identify the Dark Blue Line: While reading an article, look for a paragraph or sentence marked with a dark blue line on the article's left margin.
 This is your cue that Wiseone's Cross-Check is ready to assist.

-- Hover or Click for Information: Hover your mouse cursor over the marked paragraph or sentence or click on it.
-Doing so will trigger a convenient pop-up window.
+• Hover or Click for Information: Hover your mouse cursor over the marked paragraph or sentence to click on it.
+A pop-up window will appear.

-Whether fact-checking a news story, researching a contentious topic, or seeking a more comprehensive understanding of a given topic, Wiseone's Cross-Check helps you to navigate the digital landscape confidently and precisely.
+Whether fact-checking a news story, researching a contentious topic, or seeking a more comprehensive understanding of a given subject, Wiseone's Cross-Check helps you to navigate the digital landscape confidently and precisely.

 The Future of Digital Media Literacy